JiahaoShen0510/JiahaoShen0510/README.md

 Big Data practcitioner.
 Advanced projects in works with the strong mindset of landing the whole profrssional job.
 Currently hold the assistant position in data analysis at a local real-estate company.
 Also have the work experiences in Real-Estate Management, Human Resource and Corporate Training, Education Quantitative Research, Library Research and Digital Humanities, Museum Curation and Research, Special Education, and Natural Environment.

-Currently the postgraduate student in King's College London with study in International Affairs: Cyber Security (Master of Arts), which the study is expected to symbolize the culmination of my education journey.
+Now enrolled as the postgraduate student in King's College London with study in International Affairs: Cyber Security (Master of Arts), which the study is expected to symbolize the culmination of my education journey.
 In pursuit of TensorFlow certification, and CompTIA CySA+ & PenTest+ certifications as part of the degree plan.
 Previously studied in University of Oklahoma with M.Ed. in Higher Education (2020.12) and James Madison University with B.A. in History & Asian Studies (2017.12).

 My Linkedin: www.linkedin.com/in/jiahao-shen-19940510